 All students must participate in the discussion board throughout the semester.
-A minimum of 4 substantive posts per week is expected from each student.
+A minimum of two (2) substantive posts per week is expected from each student.
 Remember that for all discussion responses, students will be graded on four characteristics:

-- Timeliness For full points, you must SUBSTANTIVELY (~200-250 words) contribute your thoughts to the discussion FOUR out of seven days (~200-250 X 4 days = ~800-1000 words per week). - Style/Mechanics For full points, postings must be TOTALLY free of grammar issues, and follow APA Style. - Comprehension For full points, ALL postings must reflect comprehension of the topic(s). - References For full points, ALL postings must be supported with the text or other SCHOLARLY source citations/references.
+- Timeliness For full points, you must SUBSTANTIVELY (~200-250 words) contribute your thoughts to the discussion three out of seven days per week. - Style/Mechanics For full points, postings must be TOTALLY free of grammar issues, and follow APA Style. - Comprehension For full points, ALL postings must reflect comprehension of the topic(s). - References For full points, ALL postings must be supported with the text or other SCHOLARLY source citations/references.